tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/01_background.md

 However there are 100,000,000 known distinct proteins, each with a unique structure that determines function.
 Determining protein structure is time consuming and as such only a small fraction of exact 3D structures are known.

+??? info "Where can I find protein structure information?"

+    You can use the [Protein Data Bank (PDB)](https://www.rcsb.org/) to find information on a protein's structure and the study that created that structure.

 ## Levinthal's Paradox

 - Finding the native folded state of a protein by random searching of all possible configurations would take an enormous amount of time